Biography of John D. Whitford

 January ?, 1864 Railroad matters in eastern North Carolina

-February 8, 1864 Sims suggests a meeting in Petersburg on the 12th
+February 8, 1864 Sims suggested a meeting in Petersburg on the 12th

 NCA, RRB 2-8-64

-Mallory asks his help in moving armor in North Carolina
+Mallory asked his help in moving armor in North Carolina

 NCA, RRB 2-8A-64